robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/880ccce8-ba14-4cea-9fc5-22750b0575cd)

-The lowest average satisfaction level is observed in employees who have been at the company for 4 years.

-The highest average satisfaction level is observed in employees who have been at the company for 2 years.

- - This may be due to the fact that new employees tend to be excited about joining a company, and have not been exposed to a lengthy term of work in the same business.

 To drill down on the low satisfaction level at 4 years tenure, lets look at the promotion ratio per tenure: